moreHuelgo/huelgo-monad/README.md

 ## Desc

-- 변수를 줄이자 !!
+- No More Variables !!
-- try-catch 를 없애자 !!
+- No More Try-Catch !!
-- 부수효과를 줄이자 !!
+- No More side effect !!

 ## Install